typedt/random-haskell-notes/reader.md

 defined in transformers package.

-**Reader** is defined as a type alias of **ReaderT r Identity**, there is such thing as the value constructor defined for **Reader** type, but the `reader` function can be roughly viewed as its constructor, when combined with the `runReader` function. `reader` wraps result of a function into an **Identity** monad, and `runReader` unwraps
+**Reader** is defined as a type alias of **ReaderT r Identity**, there is no such thing as the value constructor defined for **Reader** type, but the `reader` function can be roughly viewed as its constructor, when combined with the `runReader` function. `reader` wraps result of a function into an **Identity** monad, and `runReader` unwraps